nyquist/techstack/python.md

 # APIs
 - molten - https://moltenframework.com/ - molten is a minimal, extensible, fast and productive framework for building HTTP APIs with Python.

+# Code Documentation
+- sphinx - https://www.sphinx-doc.org/ - Sphinx is a documentation generator or a tool that translates a set of plain text source files into various output formats, automatically producing cross-references, indices, etc.
+- mkdocs - https://www.mkdocs.org/ - MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.